brencoder/study-aws-saa-c03/ch03_storage/ch03_storage.md

 * Amazon Quantum Ledger Database (QLDB): Provides 100% immutability for financial records or supply chain records

 Database accelerators (caches):
-* Amazon Elasticache: A caching layer on top of your DB to improve read times of common requests.
+* Amazon ElastiCache: A caching layer on top of your DB to improve read times of common requests.
 Comes in two flavours, that is, memcached or redis
 * Amazon DynamoDB Accelerator (DAX): A caching layer for DynamoDB.
 Improves response times from single-digit milliseconds to microseconds

+## AWS Snow Family

+It's for quickly moving huge amounts of data from on-premises environments to AWS.
+This is better done physically rather than over the network.

+* AWS Snowcone is a small, rugged edge computing and data transfer device that holds up to 14 TB.
+You copy the data to the physical device and send it back to AWS.
+* AWS Snowball Edge holds up to 80 TB.
+It plugs into your server rack.
+It's good for improving processing speed in disconnected, austere edge environments with little or no connectivity.
+Example use cases are capturing of streams from IoT devices, image compression or industrial signalling.
+Comes in two types: Storage Optimised and Compute Optimised.
+* AWS Snowmobile.
+It is used for transferring up to 100 PB of data.
+45-ft shipping container, pulled by a truck.
+It plugs in to your datacentre and appears as a NAS to your servers.
+Has fire suppression, GPS tracking, 24/7 video surveillance and a security escort.